 Impacts of aquaculture on livelihoods, nutrition and women’s empowerment in Bangladesh

-The demand for fish, which is a primary animal-based source of food for around one billion people, is rising globally.
+The demand for fish, a nutritious source of food for around one billion people, is rising globally.
 The bulk of aquaculture production still originates from small-scale farming systems and practices in developing countries, such as Bangladesh.

-3ie will support a mixed-methods, theory-based impact evaluation, as well as commission formative and process evaluations to answer key questions related to the context and programme implementation.
-We will also conduct a systematic review to examine the state of evidence on aquaculture in low- and middle-income countries, with a special focus on issues related to gender in aquaculture value chains.
+We are also undertaking a systematic review (see this blog) to examine the state of evidence on aquaculture in low- and middle-income countries, particularly on women’s empowerment and issues related to gender in aquaculture value chains.

 3ie has received a grant for this project from the Bill & Melinda Gates Foundation.